adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 We will address the following questions
 - What is Post-Quantum Cryptography?
 - Why should we care about Post-Quantum Cryptography?
-- What does academic and industry say about Post-Quantum Cryptography?
+- What does academic and industry literature say about Post-Quantum Cryptography?
 - How are we SaaS providers affected by Post-Quantum Cryptography?
 - What's next for Post-Quantum Cryptography in the SaaS industry?